turingschool/front-end-curriculum/lessons/module-1/js-4.md

 </div>

 There are two primary rules of thumb when it comes to `this`:
-1. When it is used in the _global context_, `this` refers to the global objects of `document` or `window`.
+1. If `this` is used in the context of an object, then `this` refers to and is bound to THE OBJECT itself.
-2. In the context of an object, `this` refers to and is bound to the object itself.
+2. Otherwise, when it is used in the _global context_, `this` refers to the global objects of `document` or `window`.

 <section class="call-to-action">